BE A BETTER LAWYER:

 LEARN SPANISH

-In this intensive week-long language course, you will gain the confidence to communicate with Spanish speakers by expanding your professional vocabulary while working directly with Central American migrants and current immigration issues.
-After morning classes we will spend our afternoons volunteering at a migrant shelter, negotiating at markets, or participating in CLE classes.
+In this intensive week-long language course, you will gain the confidence to communicate with Spanish speakers by expanding your professional vocabulary and getting comfortable using it.
+After building your foundation in morning classes, we will spend our afternoons visiting a migrant shelter, negotiating at markets, or participating in CLE classes.

 The Course